tutorial

 Publishing and Visualizing ROS 2 Transforms

-Use Foxglove Studio to debug and edit your robot’s transforms
+Utilize Foxglove to debug and modify your ROS 2 robot’s transforms efficiently.

 Roboticists rely on mathematical operations called transformations (or "transforms") to situate their robots' components in relation to other objects in their world.

-In this tutorial, we’ll learn how to publish static and mobile transforms in ROS, and how to visualize and edit these messages using Foxglove Studio.
+In this tutorial, we’ll learn how to publish static and mobile transforms in ROS, and how to visualize and edit these messages using Foxglove.

 Publishing transforms